 Asia & the Pacific

-- Improved legal frameworks, particularly related to child domestic service and access to education.
+- Improved legal frameworks, particularily related to trafficking in persons.

 Challenges and existing gaps: